quaife/erosion/post-processing/read_me.txt

      draw the distribution of pore size with a fitting Weibull distribution

 (15) shape_eroding.m: [using function color_line3.m]
-     draw the shear stress on the sigle body.
+     draw the shear stress on the single body.